Helderberg campus has housed students from approximately 47 different countries over the years.

 For our international students to legally study in South Africa, a number of regulations are applicable.
 Please take careful note of these, and contact the Admissions Office if you need further clarification on any point.

-The government of South Africa requires that international students must be in the possession of a valid Helderberg Study Visa before they register here.
-Helderberg is unable to apply for student visas on behalf of international students.
-If you arrive without your study visa, you will be sent back to your home country.
+The government of South Africa requires that international students be in possession of a valid Helderberg College Study Visa before they are able to register at the College.
+The College is unable to apply for student visas on behalf of international students.
+The College can only register international students if they are in possession of a valid study visa.

 Matriculation exemption in accordance with the provisions of the Matriculation Board of South Africa is defined as matriculation equivalence.